Skip to content

 Oh, Those Beautiful Black Beaches Though!

-Along the beach promenade, there are cafes, restaurants, and taverns in the towns.
+Along the beach promenade are cafes, restaurants, and taverns in the towns.
 The taverns directly on the beach offer their sunbeds for free if you were to order something from their place.
 There is a boat between the beaches of Kamari and Perissa.
 The trip takes about 30 minutes.
 From Fira, you can reach both beaches by bus.

 Leave a comment